IBM/pymm/README.md

 PyMM allows the programmer to easily define what type of memory (i.e., volatile or persistent) a variable should be assigned to.
 This is achieved with the **shelf** abstraction.
-Each shelf is associated with a MCAS memory pool.
+Each shelf is associated with an MCAS memory pool.
 For ease of management, we recommend setting up an fsdax persistent memory mount (e.g., /mnt/pmem0) - see [Notes on DAX](./MCAS_notes_on_dax.md).
 This is where shelves will be created.